beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 2. The Main Dashboard

 The dashboard is the central hub of the application.
-It displays all your configured repositories as individual cards.
+It displays all your configured repositories as individual cards, now organized into categories.
 You can run tasks on multiple repositories at the same time.
 Starting a long build on one project won't stop you from running a quick update on another.

 The header also contains a **"Check Updates"** button.
 Clicking this will check all of your repositories for new changes on their remotes.

+### Organizing with Categories

+The dashboard is divided into collapsible sections called categories.
+This allows you to group related projects (e.g., by technology, client, or status).

+-   **Creating Categories:** Click the "Add Category" button at the bottom of the dashboard to create a new section.
+-   **Renaming & Deleting:** Hover over a category's title to reveal buttons for renaming (pencil icon) and deleting (trash icon).
+-   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
+-   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
+-   **Reordering:**
+    -   **Repositories:** Drag and drop repository cards to reorder them within or between categories.
+    -   **Categories:** Drag and drop category headers using the grip handle (⋮⋮) to reorder the sections themselves.
+-   **Uncategorized Section:** Any repository not assigned to a category will automatically appear in a default "Uncategorized" section.

 ### Repository Card